crownstone/crownstone-labs/01-matter.md

 {% include snippets/two-cols-text-img-begin text-alignment='right'%}

 Be part of the new smart home era, **Matter**.
-Let us help you to make your devices **matter-compatible**.
+Let us help you to make your devices **Matter-compatible**.
 Connect with Anne to schedule a free meeting!

-{% include snippets/two-cols-text-img-end img='/images/matter/annevanrossum.jpg' img-alt='anne van rossum' btn='true' btn-contact='anne' btn-text='Schedule a meeting'%}
+{% include snippets/two-cols-text-img-end img='/images/matter/annevanrossum.png' img-alt='Anne van Rossum' btn='true' btn-contact='anne' btn-text='Schedule a meeting'%}